Research by Topic

 Global Philanthropy

-Peoples, cultures, institutions, and places come together in countless ways all over the world to construct ecosystems of public good.
+Communities, cultures, and institutions come together in countless ways all over the world to construct ecosystems of public good.
 Globally, these practices are often influenced by Western philanthropic structures and traditions — but more often, they represent unique community expressions of what it means to do good for one another.
 In this collection, explore research and thought insights on philanthropic practice and trends from around the world.

 Featured Resources: